jnyavo/PySelenium-Automated-Testing/README.md

 ## Testing steps

 -  Verify if login accepts empty fields
--  Verify if login works with each of the provided users (or with default users)
+-  Verify if login and logout work with each of the provided users (or with default users)

 ## Objectives of the project